Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park is mostly a single-family-home neighborhood, with duplexes, townhome-style homes, and some smaller attached housing also present.

-Based on your lifestyle report, the measured East Park area shows:
+Based on the area, the measured East Park area shows:

 Lifestyle in East Park